eth-eks/velero-plugin-change-container-image/README.md

-# Velero Plugin for Replica Updates
+# Velero Plugin for Container Image Updates

-A Velero plugin that allows you to specify the desired number of replicas for Deployments and StatefulSets when they are restored from backup.
+A Velero plugin that allows you to specify a new container image for Deployments and StatefulSets when they are restored from backup.

 ## Overview

-When restoring applications using Velero, you might want to specify a different number of replicas than what was backed up.
-This plugin enables you to set the desired replica count by adding an annotation to your resources before backup.
+When restoring applications using Velero, you might want to update the container images to a different registry or version.
+This plugin enables you to set the desired container image by adding an annotation to your resources before backup, while preserving the image tag if needed.

 ## Deploying the plugin

-The plugin is available as a container image from GitHub Container Registry: ghcr.io/eth-eks/velero-plugin-update-replicas:latest
+The plugin is available as a container image from GitHub Container Registry: ghcr.io/eth-eks/velero-plugin-change-container-image:latest

 To deploy your plugin image to a Velero server: